neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 ```

 Great.
-Now I had two datasets.
+Now we have two datasets.
 One of crappy quality images (taken from the ruined video) and one of good quality images (taken from the high quality video).
-First, the make the crappy images crappier, I downscaled them.
+To make the crappy images crappier, I'll downscale them (this isn't a necessary step though).

 ```python
 def resize_one(img, size):